-Each address label has a letter code indicating the type of interview last time.
+Each address label has a letter code indicating the type of interview last time and the voucher amount being received by people in that household.
+Codes 1-6 are for people in £7 voucher households.
+Codes 21-26 are for people in £10 voucher households.
 The letter codes are as follows:

-Code Outcome last year

-- 1 Full individual interview last year

-- 2 Proxy or within household non-contact or refusal last year

-- 3 Telephone interview last year

-- 4 New 16 year old eligible this year for first time

-- 5 In whole household non-contact last year

-- 6 In whole household refusal last year
+Code Outcome last year 1 and 21 Full individual interview last year 2 and 22 Proxy or within household non-contact or refusal last year 3 and 23 Telephone interview last year 4 and 24 New 16 year old eligible this year for first time 5 and 25 In whole household non-contact last year 6 and 26 In whole household refusal last year

 You will have spare gift vouchers to hand over at the point of interview for any new entrants or existing sample members who did not get their voucher in advance.
-Everyone who does a full individual interview receives £10 High Street voucher.
-Children doing a Youth Interview receive a £5 High Street voucher and you will have the necessary number of these vouchers in your packs.
+Everyone who does a full individual interview receives a £7 or £10 High Street voucher.
+Children doing a Youth Interview receive a £4 or £5 High Street voucher and you will have the necessary number of these vouchers in your packs.
 If you need additional vouchers please contact the field department at NOP London who will issue them to you.